TheArkive/ahk-pi/README.md

 If you need a version of `Window Spy for AHK v2` go to [this thread](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=72333) on AHK forums.

 This is a portable install manager.
-This script is meant to work with the `.zip` archives of AutoHotkey, NOT the setup EXE versions.
+This script is meant to work with the portable `.zip` archives of AutoHotkey, NOT the setup `.exe` versions.
 It is written in AHK v2.

-I won't support this program as a script.
-It is meant to be run compiled.
+I am now going to support this script uncompiled, since McAffee has decided that some of the key exe files are supposedly viruses.
+Running this as a script should mitigate this issue, but this introduces one key change to how this is meant to run:

+<b><font color="red">
+If you run this as a script (not compiled), you MUST select ONLY one of the AHK v2 versions (currently only alphas - and do NOT pick AHK_H v2) to install as your primary base install for AutoHotkey.

+DO NOT select any other version of AHK other than AHK v2 (non-AHK_H) as your base install.
+If you restart the script after selecting an AHK v1 base version, this script WILL NOT WORK.
+I have not yet tested this script with AHK_H v2.

+If you want to compile this script, you must compile 3 files:

+* AHK Portable Installer.ahk  <-- main script
+* Ahk2Exe_Handler.ahk         <-- support element
+* AhkLauncher.ahk             <-- support element

+If you run this script compiled, then you can choose any AHK version as your base version, and you can change the base installed version at will.
+</font></b>

+I'll create a detailed setup tutorial for this script soon.
+For now please see "Basic Setup" below.
+I have made a few updates to try and clarify the key options that govern how this script runs and how it allows you to run all version of AHK with minimal effort.

 ## Features
 * Associate the .ahk extension with any version of AHK on double-click.